WasmEdge/WasmEdge/docs/book/en/src/embed/go.md

 `WasmEdge-go` has the following extensions:

- - Tensorflow
+ - TensorFlow
     * This extension supports the host functions in [WasmEdge-tensorflow](https://github.com/second-state/WasmEdge-tensorflow).
-    * The `TensorFlow` extension when installing `WasmEdge` is required.
-Please install `WasmEdge` with the `-e tensorflow` command.
+    * To install the `tensorflow` extension, please use the `-e tensorflow` flag in the WasmEdge installer command.
     * For using this extension, the tag `tensorflow` when building is required:
         ```bash
         $ go build -tags tensorflow
         ```
  - Image
     * This extension supports the host functions in [WasmEdge-image](https://github.com/second-state/WasmEdge-image).
-    * The `Image` extension when installing `WasmEdge` is required.
-Please install `WasmEdge` with the `-e image` command.
+    * To install the `image` extension, please use the `-e image` flag in the WasmEdge installer command.
     * For using this extension, the tag `image` when building is required:
         ```bash
         $ go build -tags image
         ```

-Users can also turn on the multiple extensions when building:
+You can also turn on the multiple extensions when building:

 ```bash
 $ go build -tags image,tensorflow